-David Beauchamp holds a Masters degree in art history from Université du Québec à Montréal (UQAM) and is a manager and strategic advisor in the areas of culture and philanthropy in Montreal.
-His writing has appeared in ETC and Inter art actuel.
-He is also involved in cultural and community organizations such as the Maison du développement durable (MDD) and the Carrefour jeunesse-emploi Montréal centre-ville (CJE).
-He is currently development advisor for the Montreal Museum of Fine Arts Foundation, and is currently senior manager for the community/humanitarian organization Mission inclusion.
+With an MA in art history from Université du Québec à Montréal (UQAM), David Beauchamp is a manager and strategic advisor in the Montreal cultural and philanthropic sectors.
+He has published articles in ETC and Inter art actuel, and is actively involved in community and cultural organizations such as la Maison du développement durable (MDD) and Carrefour jeunesse-emploi Montréal centre-ville (CJE).
+Beauchamp has also worked for the Montreal Museum of Fine Arts Foundation, and is currently senior manager for the community/humanitarian organization Mission inclusion.

 Catherine Aboumrad was born in Montreal in 1984.
 She holds a Bachelors degree in fine arts, with distinction, from Concordia University.
 In addition to working on photographic projects, she teaches at the collegiate level.
 She has participated in numerous exhibitions and events in Canada and abroad, including in Guatephoto, Guatemala’s contemporary photography festival, and Parcours Photo Sherbrooke, in collaboration with the Musée des beaux-arts de Sherbrooke.
 Her work is part of private collections, including the HBC Foundation, Art-in-Buildings’ collection in New York, and the Auer collection in Switzerland.

 With an MA in art history from Université du Québec à Montréal, Marie-Ève Leclerc-Parker is an author and cultural worker.
-She was previously assistant director at Regroupement d’organismes culturels et d’artistes lavallois (ROCAL).
-She is currently head of communications at Vie des arts.
+She was previously assistant director at Regroupement d’organismes culturels et d’artistes lavallois (ROCAL) and is now communications coordinator at the journal Vie des arts.

 The Finance Committee is a standing committee that develops recommendations for the financial control and development of the centre’s financial resources.
 It includes the treasurer, the director, the administrative coordinator, one or two additional members and, ex officio, the board’s president.